pyeventsourcing/eventsourcing/docs/topics/projections.rst

     # Clean up.
     original.close()

 For simplicity in the example, the notification log reader uses a local notification log, but it could equally well use a remote notification log without compromising the accuracy of the replication.
-"Local" could also mean a node which can connect to the original application's database such as a worker-tier node, but which is remote from the application servers where the domain events are triggered.
-Remote notifications would avoid the original application database connection being shared by countless others.
-Remote notification log sections can be cached in the network to avoid loading the application servers with requests from a multitude of followers of the notification sequence.
+A local notification log could be used on a worker-tier node which can connect to the original application's database, but which is not the application servers where the domain events are triggered.
+Using a remote notification log, with an API service provided by the application servers would avoid the original application database connections being shared by countless others.
+Remote notification log sections can be cached in the network to avoid loading the application servers with requests from a multitude of followers.

+Since the replica application uses optimistic concurrency control for its event records, it isn't possible to corrupt the replica by attempting to write the same record twice.
+Hence cron jobs can be scheduled to pull at periodic intervals, and at the same time message queue workers can respond to prompts pushed to AMQP-style messaging infrastructure by the original application, without needing to serialise their access to the replica with locks: if the two jobs happen to collide, one will succeed and the other will experience a concurrency error exception which can be ignored.

-Although the implementation of the notification log reader gets pages of notifications in series, the pages could be obtained in parallel, which may help when copying a very large sequence of notifications to new replicas.
+Although the implementation of the notification log reader pulls sections of notifications in series, the sections could be pulled in parallel, which may help when copying a very large sequence of notifications to a new replica.

 Index of email addresses